 Ease of Pentest Preparation

 "Cobalt’s model ensures we do not have to start from scratch every time a new test is needed, without having to worry that the pentesters have grown biased as they become more knowledgeable about the system.
 Avoiding bias is important because it sometimes leads to missed findings through things like skimming parts of the application that they have seen before where nothing has been previously found.
-Being able to add new researchers to the team without having to invest our limited internal resources in a long knowledge transfer process is very valuable."
+Being able to add new pentesters to the team without having to invest our limited internal resources in a long knowledge transfer process is very valuable."

-While Cobalt does reduce the time Algolia’s security team has to spend preparing for new tests, it also provides a means for the team to communicate with the security researchers ahead of the test initiation to draw their attention to new areas of concern, architectural changes or specific goals.
+While Cobalt does reduce the time Algolia’s security team has to spend preparing for new tests, it also provides a means for the team to communicate with the pentesters ahead of the test initiation to draw their attention to new areas of concern, architectural changes or specific goals.
 This transparency has helped Algolia ensure that pentesting continues to stay aligned with its testing goals and avoids wasted effort.

 "One very interesting thing that we have seen with Cobalt is their rigorous preparation.
 For example, they give us the IP addresses that are going to be testing our system, ask us for AWS permission numbers to actually perform the pentest on the AWS platform, and discuss how to speed up the pentest and lower the load on our site, etc. We have never seen this level of thoroughness before and it has greatly increased our engineering team’s comfort with the testing process."

 Cobalt’s transparency during the testing itself provides Algolia’s engineers with peace of mind.
-They know they can ask questions, point out mitigations that may not be obvious, ask whether the right limit was set, and through Slack and other channels, actually get to see a little bit about what the researchers were thinking as they review an application.
+They know they can ask questions, point out mitigations that may not be obvious, ask whether the right limit was set, and through Slack and other channels, actually get to see a little bit about what the pentesters were thinking as they review an application.

 "With traditional pentesting firm there is no platform.
 You send an email with the description of the service, you get a PDF back.
 The ‘in-between’ stays the magic for the consultancy.
 Cobalt is different - there is transparency throughout the entire process."